+The contingent earn-out balance in connection with the acquisition of Engage was \$0.9 million as of December 31, 2014.
+This earn-out is based on the potential earn-out consideration if certain revenue targets are achieved.
+The contingent earn-out balance was increased by \$1.8 million in June 2014 in connection with the acquisition of Synchronite and \$4.2 million in November 2014 in connection with the acquisition of CAO!.
 During the twelve months ended December 31, 2015, the contingent earn-out decreased by \$4.1 million in connection with the acquisition of CAO! due to both re-measurement to fair value of \$3.2 million and cash payments of \$0.9 million.
 The contingent earnout was also decreased by \$0.9 million in connection with the Engage acquisition and by \$1.6 million in connection with the acquisition of Synchronite due to both re-measurement to fair value and cash payments.
-During the twelve months ended December 31, 2016, the contingent earnout was decreased by \$0.2 million in connection with the acquisition of CAO! due to cash payments.
-The contingent earn-out amounts are recorded in accrued expense on the consolidated balance sheets as they are payable in 2017.
+The contingent earn-out amounts are recorded in accrued expense on the condensed consolidated balance sheets as they are payable in 2016.
 The contingent earn-out relating to Engage was based on the potential earn-out consideration if certain revenue targets are achieved.
-There was no remaining contingent earn-out in connection with the acquisition of Engage as of December 31, 2016.
+There was no remaining contingent earn-out in connection with the acquisition of Engage as of December 31, 2015.
 The contingent earn-out relating to Synchronite is based on the fulfillment of a complete product integration and a minimum number of "Co-Browse" interactions per month.
-There was \$0.2 million of contingent earn-out remaining in connection with the acquisition of Synchronite as of December 31, 2016.
-There was no remaining contingent earn-out in connection with the acquisition of CAO! as of December 31, 2016.
+The contingent earn-out relating to CAO! is based on achieving certain target strategic and integration objectives and milestones.